-The .htaccess, if not generated automatically (that happens when you have problem with mod_rewrite), you can create it by renaming htaccess_dist file you find with elgg package to .htaccess.
-Also if you find a .htaccess file inside the installation path, but you are still getting 404 error, make sure the contents of .htaccess are same as that of htaccess_dist.
+The .htaccess, if not generated automatically (that happens when you have problem with mod_rewrite), you can create it by renaming install/config/htaccess.dist file you find with elgg package to .htaccess.
+Also if you find a .htaccess file inside the installation path, but you are still getting 404 error, make sure the contents of .htaccess are same as that of install/config/htaccess.dist.